 The EF-S 18–135mm f/3.5–5.6 IS USM lens is a standard zoom lens that provides a 35mm equivalent focal length range of 28–200mm with an aperture range of f/3.5-22, making it suitable for sunny days to dim indoor situations.

-It has two aspherical elements and one UD element; these help reduce chromatic aberration and spherical aberrations, respectively, while also maintaining sharpness in the center of the image throughout the entire zoom range.
+It has two aspherical elements and one UD element; this helps reduce chromatic aberration and spherical aberrations, respectively, while also maintaining sharpness in the center of the image throughout the entire zoom range.

 The inner focusing system increases focusing speed while an Image Stabilizer mode helps to minimize camera shake when shooting handheld at slow shutter speeds.

-The lens also features Air Sphere Coating (ASC) which reduces flare and ghosting when shooting against bright light sources such as the sun or a bright background such as blue skies or reflective water surfaces.
+The lens also features Air Sphere Coating (ASC) which reduces flare and ghosting when shooting against bright light sources such as the sun or bright backgrounds such as blue skies or reflective water surfaces.

 Lastly, a circular aperture helps create smooth background blur when used with a wide-open aperture setting such as f/4 or f/5.6 in a variety of circumstances including portraits or indoor sporting events where using flash is prohibited or undesirable.